zachlim98/catbook/_posts/2020-09-20-Beating Endowus-Part1.md

 # Introduction

 So, a couple of days ago, I got into a little squabble with my dad about what to do with some cash that I had lying around in my bank.
 I wanted to invest the money to generate a better interest rate than the pathetic [~0.5%](https://www.valuechampion.sg/bank-accounts/average-effective-interest-rate-savings-accounts#average) offered by most banks.
-My dad leaned more toward just parking my money with a random advisor and trusting them to invest in, while I was more inclined toward managing the money on my own.
+My dad leaned more toward just parking my money with a random advisor and trusting them to invest it while I was more inclined toward managing the money on my own.
 Unable to come to a conclusion, we decided that an experiment was in an order and decided to split the money in a 2:1 ratio, parking 2/3 of the money with [Endowus](https://endowus.com/how-we-invest) and leaving 1/3 of the money for me to invest with.

 In starting this journey, I recalled the words of Sun Tzu (yucks sorry for quoting the likely most overly quoted Chinese philosopher(is he??)) and the importance of "knowing thy self, and knowing thy enemy."
 Feeling that I was in touch with myself (jk), I decided to start off with first breaking down the strategy of the enemy.
 Here's the outline of the article and the tl;dr for you ~~lazy~~ amazing readers